If you want to grow the traffic to your business, if you want to grow your business, you need to be constantly growing your email marketing list.

 Nowadays, it’s much more common to place the subscription form inline, in the content block.
 You can either do this at the top of a blog post, in the middle or right at the end as we do.

 Another great way to get the attention of people and have them convert to your list is by using pop-up boxes.
 When a reader scrolls, it triggers a pop-up box with a subscription form in it.

-You can show these at all sort of different places on your website like we do using our Inbound Rocket plugin on the right-hand side of this website.
+You can show these at all sorts of different places on your website like we do use our Inbound Rocket plugin on the right-hand side of this website.
 Or you cover the entire content.
 While some people might find these pop-ups annoying they can result in high opt-ins.

 These pop-ups can also be shown during “exit intent”, or when the reader finishes the article and moves their cursor to close the tab, you fire the pop-up.
 This can be a powerful and effective way as well to get people to convert.

 Using Welcome Mats you can set up a landing page within minutes.
 Here’s an example of a Welcome Mat we use on our website:

 Like any good landing page, the headline is straight on point to the website people are landing on (in this case an article that helps you build a social media strategy) and promises you to help fix your social media problems in exchange for your email address.

 All we did here is created the content, created a Welcome Mat, and then assigned that Welcome Mat to the piece of content we created.
 An instant high converting landing page within minutes!